-Food Assistant - Pierce County High School.

-To complete the online application go to www.applitrack. com/piercecounty/onlineapp/. chg PCBOE 6/29
+Food Assistant Pierce County High School.
+To complete the online ap-plication go to www.applitrack. com/piercecounty/onlineapp/. chg PCBOE 6/29

-YARD &

-ESTATE SALES
+YARD & ESTATE SALES

 Do you have any unwanted, gently used furniture and household items?
 Do you have items of clothing in your closet you never wear that are gently used or new?
 Have your children outgrown their toys that are still in good condition?
 You can declutter your home while giving to a worthy cause.
-The Magnolia House Thrift Shop located at 2051 Plant Avenue, Waycross, wants your stuff!
-Magnolia House
+The Magnolia House Thrift Shop located at 2051 Plint Shop located at 2051 Plant Avenue, Waycross, wants your stuff!
+Magnolia House letter and spirit of the U.S. policy for the achievement of equal housing opportunity throughout the nation.
+We encourage and support an expert of the support of the supportunity of the

 Thrift Shop serves victims of domestic violence and their children.
-Please support our cause by donating and shopping at the Magnolia House Thrift Shop today!
+Please support our cause by donating and shop-ping at the Magnolia House Thrift Shop today!
 10/30 NC